imagej/imagej.github.io/_pages/Installing_3rd_party_plugins.md

 For users
 ---------

--   If the plugin is published on an [ImageJ update site](/update-sites), you can run {% include bc content='Help | Update'%} then click the *Manage update sites* button to enable it.
+-   If the plugin is published on an [ImageJ update site](/update-sites), you can run {% include bc path='Help | Update'%} then click the *Manage update sites* button to enable it.
 Not only does this install the plugins for you automatically, but you will also be notified of any updates whenever they are released.

 <!-- -->